types of loans / Minority Loans /

 At Kabbage, we are happy to offer women entrepreneurs access to the working capital they need to sustain and grow their businesses.

 With Kabbage, you apply online or through our mobile app by connecting information generated through accounting data, online sales, shipping and dozens of other sources.
 We use simple, meaningful data from your business to assess your business and do not require elaborate documentation that takes you extensive time to gather.
 We provide an automated decision right away and give qualified small businesses ongoing access to lines of credit of up to $250,000.
-Customers can withdraw any increment they need up to once per day and can access their accounts online or through our mobile app.
+Customers can withdraw any increment they need and can access their accounts online or through our mobile app.

 Kabbage is TRUSTe certified and A+ rated by the Better Business Bureau.
 Since Kabbage began offering access to financing in 2011, we have provided more than $7 billion to nearly 185,000 small businesses.

 In addition to needing extra funding from time to time, your business could benefit from information and guidance.
 These resources and programs are geared toward women entrepreneurs at every level of business growth.